PRP: Efficacy, Safety, and Cost

 - White blood cells

-When the platelets in the plasma are in a rich concentration, magic happens.
+When the platelets in the blood plasma are in a rich concentration, magic happens.

 To achieve a certain level of concentration of platelets in the plasma, all the four components of the blood are separated on the basis of density.